 Links to many other Web-based forms collections are posted on Findlaw's Forms Resources page.

-Sample Document Databases: In many cases a practitioner may find a better "form" by searching a database of documents actually used in the practice of law.
-For example, LIVEDGAR is an excellent source for sample SEC filings.
-Westlaw offers databases named PLEADINGS, MOTIONS and BRIEFS-ALL that hold documents actually filed in legal cases.
-Lexis offers equivalent database.
+5. Sample Document Databases: In many cases a practitioner may find a better "form" by searching a database of documents actually used in the practice of law.
+For example, LIVEDGAR" target="_blank">Knowledge Mosaic, LIVEDGAR and other SEC filings databases are an excellent sources for sample SEC filings, and the exhibits can serve as model agreements.
+Lexis and Westlaw offers databases of sample pleading, briefs and motions.
 To distinguish, Lexis editors select the documents for their databases, while Westlaw includes all the documents they can download from court Web sites.

 For more specific information, check out the entry for the particular court, agency, or subject in question.